gideonkipkorir/MTN-C-te-d-Ivoire-NETwork-upgrade-plan/README.md

 ## MTN co-te-d-Ivoire
-Context: Mtn wants to updgrade its network:
+Context: Mtn wants to updgrade its networ in different regions of the country
 ### problem statement:
 Advice on the network upgrade plan with justification
 #### Solution.